aisingapore/PeekingDuck/docs/source/getting_started/03_advanced_install.rst

         Finally, one line needs to be added to a Python file in the installed ``torch`` package.

+        **Prerequisites: This section assumes Xcode has already been installed.**

         .. admonition:: Terminal Session

             | \ :blue:`[~user]` \ > \ :green:`conda install pytorch-cpu` \